New York’s personal injury law firmClick For Your Free Consulation

 Another party could be liable for damages caused by a trench accident or other construction accident in New York City.
 Parties that could be responsible for your damages include:

 If you can prove a third party was responsible for causing the trench collapse, you could recover additional compensation.
 The amount of compensation you receive depends on the facts of your case.
 However, you could recover damages, including:

 These damages are not covered by workers’ compensation.
 Wrongful death claims can result in additional compensation for family members above what workers’ compensation pays for death benefits.

 However, unlike workers’ compensation claims, you must prove negligence and liability to recover compensation from a third party.
 Therefore, you need evidence to prove the legal elements of a negligence claim.
 A personal injury lawyer investigates the accident to identify the liable parties and gather evidence proving causation, fault, and liability.

 You deserve fair compensation for a trench accident.
 Before you settle your claim or assume you are only entitled to workers’ comp benefits, speak with a lawyer to explore all your legal options.
 You do not want to give up the money you are entitled to receive for injuries sustained in a trench collapse.

-If you need legal assistance, contact the New York City construction accident lawyers at Law Offices of Jay S. Knispel Personal Injury Lawyers at your nearest location to schedule a free consultation.
+If you need legal assistance, contact an NYC construction accident lawyer at the Law Offices of Jay S. Knispel Personal Injury Lawyers at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: